AananR/15-Puzzle/README.md

 # 15-Puzzle
-Created the 15 Puzzle Game
+Created the 15 Puzzle Game in order to play around with javascript and css